FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ## Training

-For the sake of simplifying our training problem, we will divide the generator and discriminator training into two individual functions.
+For the sake of simplifying our training problem, we will divide the generator and discriminator training into two separate functions.

 ```julia
 function train_discriminator!(gen, disc, x, disc_opt, hparams)